<big>Glossary of Painting Terms</big>(As of July 2003)

 This type of binder can be used in coating technology for baking enamels,

-air-drying and oven-drying systems, but particularly advantageous for...
+air and oven drying systems, but particularly advantageous for...

 characterized by exceptional adhesion and elasticity.